cic-webdev/Lanied09/README.md

 # Lanied09
-Hello my name is Daniel and i am currently studying JS
+Hello my name is Daniel and i am currently studying JS thank you bros